How to Restrict Content in WordPress (Complete Guide)

 ProfilePress will allow anyone to visit the pages you selected above.
 This is because this Content Protection Rule allows access to Everyone, as you can see in the above screenshot.

-To restrict access to your selected pages, change the condition to Logged In users:
+To restrict access to selected WordPress pages, change the condition to Logged In users:

 Logged In users